zquanx/nz-market/README.md

 ## 🙏 Acknowledgments

+- Spring Boot team for the excellent framework
+- React team for the powerful frontend library
-- Built for the New Zealand second-hand market
+- TailwindCSS for the utility-first CSS framework
-- Inspired by popular trading platforms
-- Uses modern web technologies and best practices
-- Designed with accessibility and usability in mind
+- All contributors and testers

 ## 📞 Support

-For support and questions:
-- Create an issue in the repository
+For support, email support@kiwimarket.nz or create an issue in the GitHub repository.
-- Check the documentation
-- Review the API documentation

 ---

-**Made with ❤️ in New Zealand**
+**Built with ❤️ for New Zealand's second-hand trading community**